 - Not available in all Uber markets

-The high-end, high-cost Uber service that has the highest vehicle and driver standards.
+Uber Black and Black SUV are the high-end, high-cost Uber service that has the highest vehicle standards.

 - Commercial registration and insurance